Lost in Food

 A pinterest image of a bowl of butter chicken topped with coriander and served with a bowl of steamed rice.

-If you like this recipe then try some of our other curry recipes:
+If you like this recipe then try some of my other curry recipes:

-Or for something with a lovely lightness of spice and not too much chilli heat, try our Chicken Pilaf.
+Or for something with a lovely lightness of spice and not too much chilli heat, try my Chicken Pilaf.

-Looking for inspiration for feeding the family mid week, then take a look at our Ultimate Guide to Family Dinners.
+Looking for inspiration for feeding the family mid week, then take a look at my Ultimate Guide to Family Dinners.
 Full of useful hints, tips and lots of recipes.

 A delicious bowl of butter chicken in a pale blue bowl sat on a pink napkin with a bowl of rice to the back.